Quinnca77/Noqturne/README.md

 of relocating the songs to a different directory before tagging them.
 #### My Downloads folder is a mess.
 Can I specify a different folder?
 Currently, no. I do not see this being implemented in the near future either, so maybe consider cleaning it up?
+#### I want to tag a song that is not an mp3 file.
+Can I do this?
+Unfortunately, this application is made with only mp3 files in mind.
+Adding support for other extensions as well would be a big endeavour, and although I wouldn't exclude the possibility of this being added in the future, I wouldn't count on it.
 #### Will there ever be a Linux or Mac release?
 No.